arghadeep25/Design-Patterns/README.md

       void makeSound() const override { std::cout << "Cat meows" << std::endl; }
   };
   ```
-- $\color{orange}{Open/Closed Principle}$ – A class should be open for extension but closed for modification, meaning new features should be added without altering existing code.
+- $\color{orange}{Open\ /Closed\ Principle}$ – A class should be open for extension but closed for modification, meaning new features should be added without altering existing code.
   ```cpp
   // Base class (Open for extension) class Shape {